gschmutz/bigdata-spark-workshop/04-spark-dataframe/README.md

 2023-05-22 07:56:47,840 INFO thriftserver.SparkSQLCLIDriver: Time taken: 0.062 seconds, Fetched 1 row(s)
 spark-sql>
 ```

+> **What you should see:** `count_delaygroups_t` listed — confirming the table persists across Spark sessions and is accessible from any client connected to the same metastore.

 Now check that the data is in fact available by executing